Inclusive Action fights to protect immigrant workers and entrepreneurs

 In early 2025, the Trump Administration issued a slew of Executive Orders, including calling for the removal of immigrants “who enter or remain in violation of federal law.”
 Shortly after, they shared their intention to use confidential taxpayer information held by the Internal Revenue Service (IRS) to assist immigration enforcement agencies in identifying and locating undocumented immigrants for deportation.

 This plan would target taxpayers who use an Individual Taxpayer Identification Number, known as an ITIN, often used by undocumented workers and small business owners without a Social Security Number to file their taxes, start businesses, and participate in many aspects of society and the economy.
 In 2023 alone, undocumented immigrant households contributed $89.8 billion in taxes, with $55.8 billion going to federal income taxes and $33.9 billion to state and local taxes.
+These figures don’t include all the businesses and jobs created using ITIN, which make the true value of the economic impacts even more significant.

 This proposed data sharing action is unlawful.
 For decades, the IRS has upheld the principle that all taxpayers, regardless of their immigration status, deserve to have their taxpayer information secure and confidential.